patelmeet1009/soldpress/readme.txt

 == Description ==

-[SoldPress](http://www.sanskript.com/products/soldpress) is a WordPress plugin to enable CREA's members to easily disseminate MLS listing content on WordPress Sites.
-It helps ensure that listing content that is displayed is accurate, up to date, and uses CREA’s trademarks correctly.
+[SoldPress](http://www.sanskript.com/products/soldpress) is a WordPress plugin to enable members of The Canadian Real Estate Assoiciation to easily disseminate MLS listing content on WordPress Sites.
+It helps ensure that listing content that is displayed is accurate, up to date, and uses CREA's trademarks correctly.

-SoldPress is a designed to connect directly to CREA's RETS API without the need to integrate with Third Party Vendors.
+SoldPress is designed to connect directly to CREA's API without the need to integrate with Third Party Vendors.
+The Plugin is **free** to use and comes with a basic templating engine.

 It is highly *recommend* that you use a Cache plugin to minimize API calls.